trevorhobenshield/npnn/README.md

 # npnn

 ### `mlp.py`
-Simple MLP in NumPy using mini-batch SGD
+Toy example of an MNIST classifier in NumPy

 `f`,`df`: activation function and it's derivative